mylittleriver/fairness-spec-decoding/SpecTr.md

 The main difference lies in the number of sampled drafts sampled from the small model and the selection algorithm that selects a valid sequence from multiple draft sequences.
+- draft construction: construct K sampled drafts sampled from the small model
+ -  independently sample K draft sequences from the small model
+ -  needs modification to get_candidates() method to return K candidate_ids
+- draft selection algorithm: OTM-k and K-SEQ
+ - when K=1, it is the original speculative decoding and achieves optimal coupling and optimal acceptance probability (OTM-k)
+ - when K>1, provide an approximate solution K-SEQ

 <div style="text-align: center;">
     <img